Genex Auto

 When Auckland drivers search "puncture repair near me," they used to mean the closest tyre shop.
 Increasingly, they mean the fastest, most convenient professional service — and that's mobile.

-You don’t lose half your day.
-A workshop visit means driving there (if you can), waiting for your turn, waiting for the repair, then driving back.
-That’s easily 2–3 hours minimum on a busy day.
-With Genex Auto, you stay at home or at work and we handle everything while you carry on with your day.
+• You don't lose half your day.
+A workshop visit means driving there, waiting for your turn, waiting for the repair, then driving back — easily 2–3 hours minimum.
+With Genex Auto's mobile service, you stay at home or at work while we handle everything.

-No towing required.
+• No towing required.
 One of the biggest costs of a flat tyre is often the tow truck.
-Mobile repair eliminates this entirely — we come to the car, wherever it is.
+Mobile repair eliminates this entirely.

-We’re available when tyre shops aren’t.
+• We're available when tyre shops aren't.
 Every traditional tyre workshop in Auckland closes at night.
 Most are closed Sundays.
 Genex Auto operates 24 hours a day, 7 days a week, including public holidays.
-A flat tyre at 10pm on a Sunday is handled exactly the same way as one at 10am on a Tuesday.

-We cover the whole of Auckland.
-No matter which suburb or area you’re in, we come to you:
+• We cover the whole of Auckland.
+No matter which suburb you're in.

 How Much Does Puncture Repair Cost in Auckland?